Announcement:7 October 2018

 Architectural Features:Single attached central spire with an angel Moroni statue

-The Red Cliffs Utah Temple will be a three-story building of approximately 88,000 square feet.
+The Red Cliffs Utah Temple is a three-story building with a full basement of 96,277 square feet.

 On April 7, 2020, an official exterior rendering of the Red Cliffs Utah Temple was released.
 Additional exterior and interior renderings will be made public later.